Metaxal/MrEd-Designer/README.md

 $ racket -l mred-designer
 ```

-Now refer to the [wiki](https://github.com/Metaxal/MrEd-Designer/wiki/User's-Documentation) for usage.
+Now refer to the [wiki](https://github.com/Metaxal/MrEd-Designer/wiki/User's-Documentation) for a quick start.